Meirah0/software-engineering-project/docs/task-1-git/README.md

 ## Goal

-The goal of this task is to show that I used and understood basic Git version control commands during the Software Engineering project.
+The goal of this task is to demonstrate practical use of Git version control within the Software Engineering project.

-This task documents how I worked with:
+This documentation covers:

-* Git repository usage
+* Repository usage
-* commits
+* Commit history
-* branch workflow
+* Branch workflow
-* pull request and merge
+* Pull Request and merge process
-* commit history
+* Commit history review
-* Git time travelling with `git checkout`
+* Git time travelling using `git checkout`

-Git was used to track changes, organize the project step by step, and document the development process in a public GitHub repository.
+Git was used to organize the project work, track changes, document development progress, and manage different project states.

 ## Repository Used